This page is about dealing with hurt feelings. In three short articles, it charts my learning over a period of several months:

 Thus, whichever approach I try, I generally end up feeling as if life is not worth living.

 Fortunately, Jesus was absolutely clear that whether or not we speak out, we should always forgive those who hurt us.
 This applies even if they never acknowledge what they have done, and never apologise.
-Forgiveness gives me something positive to work on during the months of emotional distress which follow each time someone distresses me.
+Forgiveness gives me something positive to work on during the months of emotional upset which follow each time someone distresses me.

 When people hurt me, I ruminate endlessly about what happened, how I responded, and what went wrong subsequently.
 Whether I am honest with them, or say nothing, the outcome is equally damaging for my mental health.
 Not knowing how to resolve this dilemma has plagued me all my life, and remains a serious problem to this day.

 After writing the piece above, I began to talk my dilemma over with a few, trusted people for the first time ever.
-Gradually, my thinking about it began to change, as described in the next article.
+Gradually, my thinking about it began to change, as described in the next article:

 If you are presenting a sacrifice at the altar in the Temple, and you suddenly remember that someone has something against you, leave your sacrifice there at the altar.
 Go and be reconciled to that person.
 Then come and offer your sacrifice to God (Matthew 5:23-4; NLT).